RB Adrian Peterson ‘serious about playing’ should the Seahawks call on him Sunday

 It was those injuries that compelled the Seahawks over the weekend to reach out to Peterson, who was waived by Tennessee on Nov.
 23 after gaining 82 yards on 27 carries.

-All three practiced Friday — Penny and Homer were full participants and Collins was limited — and Carroll didn’t rule out any or all could play.
+All three practiced Friday — Penny and Homer were full participants and Collins was limited — and Carroll didn’t rule out any.
 But he also wouldn’t say who might play.

 “They all got work this week, so we’ve just got to figure out who’s OK and who isn’t on Sunday,” Carroll said.